California becomes first state to condemn intersex surgeries on children

 "It means for the very first time a U.S. legislative body has affirmatively recognized that intersex children deserve dignity and the right to make decisions about their own bodies – just like everyone else," Kimberly Zieselman, executive director of interACT Advocates for Intersex Youth, told USA TODAY.

 Intersex individuals are born with sex characteristics such as genitals or chromosomes that do not fit the typical definitions of male or female.
-Up to 1.7% of the population is born with intersex traits, according to the United Nations, a figure roughly equivalent to the number of redheads.
+Up to 1.7 percent of the population is born with intersex traits, according to the United Nations, a figure roughly equivalent to the number of redheads.

 Surgeries on intersex youths, such as clitoral reductions or vaginal reconstruction, are often framed as "social emergencies" interACT says, but are irreversible, physically damaging, emotionally wrenching – and medically unnecessary.